microsoft/azure-pipelines-yaml/design/step-target-restricted-mode.md

 - script: ...
   target:
     container: string (container name or the word `host`)
-    commands: enum (one of "safe" or "any", with "any" the default)
+    commands: enum (one of "restricted" or "any", with "any" the default)
 ```

 ## Example